theSoenke/news-crawler/README.md

 Generated files can be found in `out/nod/<lang>` by default.
 This command will only work when the scraper has run at least once to insert data into ElasticSearch.

 ## Logs
-- Successful runs of the feedreader and scraper are logged with in `out/events.log`
+- Successful runs of the feedreader, scraper and nod exporter are logged with in `out/events.log`
 - The feedreader writes a log of feeds that could not be fetched to `out/feeds/<lang>/failures.log`
 - Articles that could not be fetched are logged in the ElasticSearch index `failures-<lang>`